aaps/MCmotions/README.md

 2

+explain the mctricky role in the steps to run this !

 in minecraft import is the functionality that will translate uuid to player name etc. this should be done in the lister and will have to be done in sutch a way that it wont send to many requests to the mojang server !